 “Flexible manufacturing system sending data” contains most of the short-term news from workstation nodes, equipment and instruments, and large amounts of documents required by the system.
 The message size ranges from a few number tuples to hundreds of bytes.

-Operating software and other data such as those recorded in large-scale files, data at the processing stage, data communicated with operating instruments, data on monitoring status, and data reported from small workstations, etc.
+Operating software and other data such as those recorded in large-scale files, data at the processing stage, data communicated with operating instruments, data on monitoring status, and data reported from small workstations (like robotic bending cell), etc.

 The return time is also somewhat different.
 It usually takes about 60 seconds to download a large amount of program files from the main computer to each instrument or workstation node starting from the flexible manufacturing system.